 - Lightning policy.
 The most senior staff member present has responsibility and authority regarding pool use during storms.
 A 30 second or less “flash to boom” count shall require all swimmers and divers to exit the pools and seek shelter in the pool building.
-Once swimming and diving has been suspended, our “30 minute rule” requires us to wait 30 minutes after the last flash of lighting or clap of thunder before swimming and diving resumes.
+Once swimming and diving has been suspended, our “30-minute rule” requires us to wait 30 minutes after the last flash of lightning or clap of thunder before swimming and diving resumes.

 - The use of cellular phones, other electronic devices that capture images, or cameras of any kind is prohibited in locker rooms, showers, and toilet stalls.

 - Children five and older should always use the gender appropriate locker room.
 If you think your child needs assistance, ask a pool staff member to escort your child to the appropriate locker room or the family bathroom.

 - Please notify the pool staff if you are planning an event like a birthday party or team sports party at the pool.
 This is particularly important if the group will exceed 10 people.

 - A gas grill is available for use on the pool grounds.
 Please observe safety rules that are listed when you use it.

 - Members shall drive slowly and carefully in the parking area and on the streets near the pool site.

 - Bicycle riders should use bicycle stalls and lock bikes.